 Some people are natural list makers which is great.
 But if you’re not, then making a list can be really helpful when you think about what you need to pack and what you need to do with it.
 Think about each day that you will be away, and what will be needed each day.
 Right down to how many pairs of socks you need will mean that you have enough and don’t have to stress about running out of the things that you need.
 It can be a great way to see what else is needed, what you might have space for, and when you know what you have, it means that things are less likely to get lost or left behind from your travels.

 Giving yourself plenty of time to get anywhere can really make a difference, especially to your stress levels.
 Of course, you will need to be at the airport two hours before usually, but if you are someone that gets extra stressed out, then just give yourself some more time.
 If you have to travel far to get to the airport, then you need to think of worst case scenario to give yourself enough time (otherwise that could be a really stressful journey if suddenly there is traffic).
+To minimise hassle, think about booking a transfer so you don’t have to worry about driving or parking.
+If you want to arrive in comfort and style, you might want to consider a service like Limo Find to start your holiday off in total luxury.
 There are plenty of things that you can do at the airport, so don’t worry about being bored at the airport if you get there early.
 There will be plenty to keep you entertained, and hopefully, things that will relax you.

 Keep personal belongings with you